burrojas26/Senior-Seminar-Burroughs/README.md

 2/1/24:
 Today i finished the outline for my algorithm.
 I was able to add the students to five courses, with no one getting less than three of their courses.
 I need to make my code more optimized.
 Specifically, I need to make the course population more optimized and I need to make the student adding more optimized.
 I will do this by checking the interest for each course in the row to determine which placement would be more optimal for each student.

+Update to 2/1/24:
+I implemented an algorithm to place students that have multiple interests per time slot in the course with less interest from the other people.